A-Hanie/lidar_based_slam_ros2/README.md

 ## Localization

-Place the saved map inside `/maps` in localization_pkg package  directory and run the following:
+Place the saved map and path inside the /maps directory in the localization_pkg package, and then run the following:

 ```bash
 ros2 launch localization_pkg localization.launch.py
 ```
+---